marianaiv/benchtools/README.md

 More information about the content of each file can be found on the README file on each folder.

-# The `Benchtools` package <a name="benchtools"></a>
+# The `benchtools` package <a name="benchtools"></a>
 > A Python package for benchmarking binary classification algorithms
 ## Workflow
-`Benchtools` works with input data of dijet events as the one published for the [LHC Olympics 2020](lhco2020.github.io/homepage/):
+`benchtools` works with input data of dijet events as the one published for the [LHC Olympics 2020](lhco2020.github.io/homepage/):
 > [The data has] the following event selection: at least one anti-kT R = 1.0 jet with pseudorapidity |η| < 2.5 and transverse momentum pT > 1.2 TeV.
 For each event, we provide a list of all hadrons (pT, η, φ, pT, η, φ, …) zero-padded up to 700 hadrons.

 As the idea is to use it to compare models, some simple models are trained and used to get predictions in the pipeline.
 However, a .txt can be passed to the pipeline with a list of files that contains a classifier object with the true labes, scores, and predictions given by any external classifier.

-`Benchtools` process the data, train some models and compares them with externaly inserted ones using performance metrics.
+`benchtools` process the data, train some models and compares them with externaly inserted ones using performance metrics.
 The pipeline follows these steps (figure below):
 - **Input**: .h5 file with raw data (or .csv with pre-processed data) and .txt with a list of files, each with a classifier object.
 - **Steps**
 1. Pre-process the data by clustering the jets and calculating pT, m, η, φ, E, 𝜏12, n_hadrons for the two principal jets and mjj, ΔR12, and n_hadrons for the event.